stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 }
 ```

-The particle _emitter_ is specified by the two configurable factories.

-The _position factory_ initialises the starting position of new particles:
+The two configurable factories specify the _emitter_ of the particle system, where the _position factory_ initialises the starting position of new particles:

 ```java
 @FunctionalInterface